w3c/wai-media-guide/managing-standards.md

 ##  Managing Development of Media Alternatives

-This section provides guidance to help you decide what to develop in-house and what to outsource.
+The sections below provide additional information to help you decide how to get your captions, transcripts, and audio description developed.

 {::nomarkdown}
 {% include box.html type="start" title="Example Video Workflow" class="" %}
 {:/}

-Considerations for each of the steps below are in this web page.

-1. Accessibility is adddressed when developing the video content, incuding storyboarding, recording, and producing the video.
+1. When the video is planned and produced, accessibility of the content is addressed.<br>_Who:_ Script writers, videographers, producers, and others.
 2. An audio described version of the video is developed at the same time as the main video.<br>_Who:_ By the same people doing the main video.
 3. Captions are developed for the main video, for the audio described version, and of the audio description itself.<br>_Who:_ Often whoever produces the video also provides captions.
 4. Descriptive transcripts are developed using the text from the caption files.<br>_Who:_ Often these are developved in-house.